lindseysim/templatize/README.md

     {
       job: {title: "Chef"}
     }
+    // or conversely, which will hide the entire section..
+    {
+      job: false
+    }

 Note that section data (excluding repeating sections) are scoped for the entire template.
 E.g., given the above example, `{{job.title}}` may be used anywhere in the template inside or outside of a `{{#job}}{{/job}}` section and will be replaced with `"Chef"` when rendered.

 ### More section behavior ###

-Section data may still be filled out but removed/hidden if a `_display` variable exists and evaluates to  `false` (with standard handling -- e.g. unlike for the section value itself, `0` evaluates to `false`).
-E.g. the previous templates would have the section removed, given the data binding of:
+Section data may still be filled out but removed/hidden if a `_display` variable exists and evaluates to  `false` (this behavior evaluates "truthiness" in a standard fashion -- e.g. unlike for the section value itself, `0` evaluates to `false`).

 &nbsp; *Template:*